Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### One of the advantages to moving infrastructure from an on-premises data center to the AWS Cloud is:

 - [ ] It allows the business to eliminate IT bills.
-- [ ] It allows the business to put a server in each customer’s data center.
+- [ ] It allows the business to put a server in each customer's data center.
 - [x] It allows the business to focus on business activities.
 - [ ] It allows the business to leave servers unpatched.